Or3stis/apparatus/docs/docs.md

 ### Using the console

 ASTo has a command line console available on the bottom right corner of the app.
 The console was implemented to enable a text based interface to the models.
-You gain focus on the console by pressing the keybinding <meta> + l.
+You gain focus on the console by pressing the keybinding `cmd + l` for macOs and `ctrl + l` for Windows/Linux.
 If you type `help`, it will display a list of keywords that can be used.

 The most important feature of the console is the search function.
 You can type any keyword that is included in the model, and the corresponding nodes will be highlighted.
 For example, if you type `device`, all the nodes that have the keyword 'device' will be highlighted.
 You can search both the attributes of the nodes and their key values.

 ### Design phase (model the idea of a system)

 Types of Analysis

 * identify threats
 * identify assets
 * identify constraints